explosion/spaCy/README.rst

 The other way to install spaCy is to clone its
 `GitHub repository <https://github.com/explosion/spaCy>`_ and build it from source.
 That is the common way if you want to make changes to the code base.
-You'll need to make sure that you have a development environment consisting of a Python distribution including header files, a compiler, `pip <https://pip.pypa.io/en/latest/installing/>`__, `virtualenv <https://virtualenv.pypa.io/>`_ and `git <https://git-scm.com>`_ installed.
+You'll need to make sure that you have a development enviroment consisting of a Python distribution including header files, a compiler, `pip <https://pip.pypa.io/en/latest/installing/>`__, `virtualenv <https://virtualenv.pypa.io/>`_ and `git <https://git-scm.com>`_ installed.
 The compiler part is the trickiest.